viamrobotics/docs/docs/tutorials/configure-a-camera.md

 ---
-title: "How To Configure A Camera"
+title: "How to Configure a Camera"
-linkTitle: "How To Configure A Camera"
+linkTitle: "Configure a Camera"
 weight: 45
 type: "docs"
 draft: false